102 Umang Street, Tottenham, NSW

 It also boasts a weekly government-subsidised shopping bus to Dubbo.
 (So if you are a pensioner, the cost of a return trip to Dubbo is just $2.50.)

-The State Government owned and maintained this property right up until 2010 after which the hospital's main buildings, situated on the block next door and to the rear of the existing home were demolished.
+The State Government owned and maintained the property right up until 2010 after which the hospital's main buildings, situated on the block next door and to the rear of the existing home were demolished.

 Today it is occupied by an "artist in residence" who has adapted two of the main rooms for use as a studio and gallery.
-So it would be an ideal property for an artisan wanting a "tree change" in the heart of the state's West.

 Features